andrew/ultimate-awesome/README.md

 - [Awesome-Deepfakes](https://github.com/Daisy-Zhang/Awesome-Deepfakes) - A list of datasets, tools, papers and code related to Deepfakes.
 - [awesome-standards](https://github.com/donbarbos/awesome-standards) - A curated list of technical standards, they may be called requests for comments, proposals, drafts, notes, specifications, or something else.
 - [awesome-learn-to-code](https://github.com/mike-north/awesome-learn-to-code) - A list of awesome resources for learning to code.
-- [awesome-llm-skills](https://github.com/Prat011/awesome-llm-skills) - A curated list of awesome LLM and AI Agent Skills, resources and tools for customising AI Agent workflows - that works with Claude Code, Codex, Gemini CLI and your custom AI Agents.
 - [awesome-radiology-report-generation](https://github.com/zhjohnchan/awesome-radiology-report-generation) - A curated list of radiology report generation (medical report generation) and related areas. :-).
 - [awesome-python-primer](https://github.com/zkqiang/awesome-python-primer) - 自学入门 Python 优质中文资源索引，包含 书籍 / 文档 / 视频，适用于 爬虫 / Web / 数据分析 / 机器学习 方向.
 - [Awesome-DeepFake-Learning](https://github.com/Billy1900/Awesome-DeepFake-Learning) - The approach I work on DeepFake.